 Throughout his career, Ilkka Halso has focused his photography around protecting, restoring, and understanding the anatomy of nature.
-His photographic series, beginning in 2000, have visually explored how we as a culture must develop new approaches in perceiving as well as reevaluating the natural resources we so commonly take for granted.
-These earlier works studied the different aspects of humanity’s relationship to nature by treating it as if it were a rare and endangered place.
-Halso builds structures by himself, either physically or digitally in his studio, to protect the lakes, rivers, and forests, not only from man-made pollution, but also from our direct misuse of precious resources.
-He seeks to place his created ecosystems into museum-like settings where the audience (or the consumer) use the experience of the interaction as a means for touristic joyriding.
+His photographic series have visually explored how we as a culture must develop new approaches in perceiving as well as re-evaluating the natural resources we so commonly take for granted.
+His earlier works studied the different aspects of humanity’s relationship to nature by treating it as if it were a rare and endangered place.
+Halso therefore combines his landscape photography either with computer generated 3D-models or real existing construction sides in order to draw attention to the importance of environmental protection.

 (2003) not only emphasize the need to protect lakes, rivers, and forests from man-made pollution, but also predict, what soon could become our future: By staging his created ecosystems as joyful touristic attractions or placing them into museum-like settings, the audience (or the consumer) is being given a unique and unusual experience.
 Here, nature is presented either as an object of pure entertainment or as a fragile and fading ecosystem that has been exploited to a point, where the sensitive nature has no longer a chance to regenerate itself.